chenzhiwei/helm-operator/README.md

    This is used to ensure the user who create the `HelmChart` has the permission to create the resources inside the Helm chart.

-* Enable the clean up

-    When a Helm chart is updated, the resources inside it may change, so we need to ensure removed the resources can be cleaned up.

-    When a HelmChart CR is deleted, we need to ensure the cluster-scoped resources and the resources in another namespace can be cleaned up.

 * Enable the Helm hook and chart dependencies support

     Helm hooks usually cause a lot of problems, so it is better to not to use hooks.